antonkulaga/scala-js-binding/README.md

 The best way to understand is to look at the code (mostly js part of binding crossproject) and at the Preview application.

-**WARNING** current branch is development one.
-At the moment library is underdoing heavy refactoring.

 Looking into sample App
 -----------------------